-In this poem, The Waiting Child’s Lullabye, by Pamela Durkota is one that I read, quite often during our adoption journey.
-Many adoption bloggers will find this poem and post it to their blog in a way to talk to their children that are not yet with them.
+This poem, The Waiting Child’s Lullabye, by Pamela Durkota is one that I read, quite often during our adoption journey.
+Many adoption bloggers will find this poem and post it to their blog as a way to talk to their children that are not yet with them.

 KISSES IN THE WIND (The Waiting Child’s Lullabye)